 - in\channels (int or None) Number of channels of input arrays.
 If it is None or omitted, parameter initialization will be deferred until the first forward data pass at which time the size will be determined. - out\channels (tuple of ints) Tuple of number of channels.
-The i-th integer indicates the number of filters of the i-th convolution. - ksize (int or pair of ints) Size of filters (a.k.a. kernels) of the first convolution layer. ksize=k and ksize=(k, k) are equivalent. - stride(int or pair of ints)-Stride of filter applications at the first convolution layer. stride=s and stride=(s, s) are equivalent. - pad (int or pair of ints) Spatial padding width for input arrays at the first convolution layer. pad=p and pad=(p, p) are equivalent.

-- activation (function) Activation function for internal hidden units.
+The i-th integer indicates the number of filters of the i-th convolution. - ksize (int or pair of ints) Size of filters (a.k.a. kernels) of the first convolution layer. ksize=k and ksize=(k, k) are equivalent. - stride(int or pair of ints)-Stride of filter applications at the first convolution layer. stride=s and stride=(s, s) are equivalent. - pad (int or pair of ints) Spatial padding width for input arrays at the first convolution layer, pad=p and pad=(p, p) are equivalent. - activation (callable) Activation function for internal hidden units.
+You can specify one of activation functions from built-in activation functions or your own function.
+It should not be an activation functions with parameters (i.e., Link instance).
+The function must accept one argument (the output from each child link), and return a value.
+Returned value must be a Variable derived from the input Variable to perform backpropagation on the variable.
 Note that this function is not applied to the output of this link. - conv\init An initializer of weight matrices passed to the convolution layers.
 This option must be specified as a keyword argument. - bias\init An initializer of bias vectors passed to the convolution layers.
 This option must be specified as a keyword argument.